vtex/ux-writing/docs/principles/goals-principles.md

 title: Goals and Principles
 ---

-##
+>

-We need to allign all our communication strategies, so our brand's voice is recognizable regardless of the medium our user is interacting with.
+Our brand's voice is present when bringing awareness to our solutions, attracting customers and building a community.
+We must allign all our communication strategies, so our brand's voice is recognizable regardless of the medium our user is interacting with.
 Once a person becomes our client, and starts using our solutions, they should still recognize our voice.
-However, we understand that there's differences when writing a blog post, and writing an error message.
-Keep in mind our Brand Principles,
+In this page we bring forth our Brand Principles, Tone and Voice and Writing guidelines to remind UX writers how UX copy should always be alligned with our product and brand's strategy.

 ## Brand Principles